afognini/Tomography/docs/intro.rst

 	cnts = np.array([34749, 324, 35805, 444, 16324, 17521, 13441, 16901, 17932, 32028, 15132, 17238, 13171, 17170, 16722, 33586])
 	rho  = dm.rho(cnts)

-However, due to measurement imperfections this matrix is not necessarily positive semidefinite.
+However, due to measurement imperfections this matrix is not necessarily positive semidefinite and in that case not a physical meaningful density matrix.
 To circumvent this problem a maximum likelihood estimation as described in the aforementioned paper is implemented.
 Please note that we initialize the t parameters in our implementation with only ones.
 In this way, the algorithm can also handle states like HH, since the Cholesky decomposition can effectively be computed.
 We get the reconstructed positive semidefinite density matrix by evoking: